michael-s-downs/thethingineed/readme.md

 ]
 ```

-This way we will receive the whole documents "myfile.pdf" and "myfile2.pdf" from the indexes "myindex" and "myindex2" respectively.
+This way, we will receive the whole documents "myfile.pdf" and "myfile2.pdf" from the indexes "myindex" and "myindex2" respectively.

 When using the type <u>get_documents</u> in the retrieve action it is mandatory to send the filters parameter not empty.